 The WJI course includes instruction in Christian worldview and the nuts and bolts of backpack journalism for convergent media.
-The intensive course includes pre-class assignments, two weeks of class residency, and six weeks of post-class reporting and writing.
+The intensive course includes pre-class assignments followed by two weeks of class residency.

 This is a course in news/feature writing and reporting, designed to help young journalists (college and early career) think through stories Christianly and improve their marketable skills for the digital age.
 Students will generate a series of multimedia articles for their professional portfolios.

 Students will improve their interviewing techniques and journalistic style, and gain training from professionals in photography, videography, and audio work.
 Class periods will include short lectures but emphasize discussion and analyzing/editing students' stories.

 We want to maximize reporting, analyzing, and editing time when we are together, so students will read in advance what we might otherwise offer in lectures.
 Readings may address topics such as story development, sources of information, interviewing, investigations, accuracy, writing styles, grammar and usage, film and book reviewing, journalism history, ethics, etc.

 Students will write two stories that experienced editor Russell Pulliam will read and critique.
 The students should be prepared to respond to Mr. Pulliam's e-mail comments as quickly as possible.
-Students will also write one obituary to be read by Marvin and Susan Olasky for potential publication in World.
+Students will also write one obituary for potential publication in World.

 Students should expect to spend 10 hours a day—except on Sunday.